Too many people are talking

 Over the past two months, I found that I was spending more time on Slack, talking to my team.
 But that is not the major issue.
 And since Slack gives me an idea that I would get an immediate response, my mind automatically started to disrespect the actual work someone could be doing.
 And I was expecting an immediate response from them.

 While this is from my side of the story.
 I also started noticing that people developed the natural tendency to just swipe between the window to get to Slack, and get back to the message they received, almost immediately.
 Just like the way you would automatically wake up from the chair and run towards the door for your Amazon package.

 Ultimately, this never gave me an unbroken block of time to work continuously.
 And unfortunately, Slack, has become an official addiction in organizations like ours and many others.

-Policies and Slack
+Policies and Slack#policies-and-slack

 From the time I started realizing that Slack is about to take a huge hit on our productivity, I started experimenting with other tools like OS X Server, with iMessage Server on it.
 The major reason for this, is to respect our company’s policy.

 We are the type of company where work stays at work.
 And it does not necessarily extend outside of our office.
 This is majorly for two reasons.

 One, we work on some of the most sensitive stuff in the industry.
 Two, we want people to have life outside office hours.
 And everyone in our company agrees with that.

 While I could go policing around Slack channels saying what intentions can go in, and what cannot, I do not want to be that kind of a bad cop.
 Slack, by itself is about to become a job by itself, for our team, when it goes beyond out control.